 - Band 1 in Banking & Finance Latin America-wide – Chambers Latin America 2014

-- Band 2 in Banking Transactions (international firms) – Legal 500 Latin America 2013
+- Band 2 in Banking and Finance (International Firms) – Legal 500 Latin America 2013

 Devon Energy ($4.5 billion).
 We advised the sole administrative agent, sole lead arranger and sole book runner in connection with a $4.5 billion senior bridge term loan credit facility for Devon Energy Corporation.